stephwright/open-data-training/code-of-conduct.md

 * Stephanie Wright: <steph@mozillafoundation.org>
 * Zannah Marsh: <zannah@mozillafoundation.org>

-To report or discuss a suspected violation of this code of conduct by a member of the core team, you may contact any of these people in confidence:
+To report or discuss a suspected violation of this code of conduct by a member of the core team, you may contact this person in confidence:

 Kay Thaney, Director @ Mozilla Science Lab
 <kaitlin@mozillafoundation.org>